Erroll Garner: Works

 Garner's first recordings were made in late 1944 at the apartment of Timme Rosenkrantz; these subsequently were issued as the five-volume Overture to Dawn series on Blue Note Records.
 His recording career advanced in the late 1940s when several sides such as "Fine and Dandy", "Skylark" and "Summertime" were cut.
 His 1955 live album Concert by the Sea was a best-selling jazz album in its day and features Eddie Calhoun on bass and Denzil Best on drums.
 This recording of a performance at the Sunset Center, a former school in Carmel-by-the-Sea, California, was made using relatively primitive sound equipment, but for George Avakian, the decision to release the recording was easy.

 In 1954 Garner composed "Misty", first recording it in 1955 for the album Contrasts.
 Lyrics were later added by Johnny Burke.
 "Misty" rapidly became popular, both as a jazz standard and as the signature song of Johnny Mathis.
 It was also recorded by Ella Fitzgerald, Frank Sinatra, Sarah Vaughan, Ray Stevens and Aretha Franklin.
-Clint Eastwood used it as the basis for his thriller Play Misty For Me.

 One World Concert was recorded at the 1962 Seattle World Fair (and in 1959 stretching out in the studios) and features Eddie Calhoun on bass and Kelly Martin on drums.
 Other works include 1951's Long Ago and Far Away, 1953's Erroll Garner at the Piano with Wyatt Ruther and Fats Heard, 1957's The Most Happy Piano, 1970's Feeling Is Believing and 1974's Magician, on which Garner performs a number of classic standards.
 Often the trio was expanded to add Latin percussion, usually a conga.

 In 1964, Garner appeared in the UK on the music series Jazz 625 broadcast on BBC Two The programme was hosted by Steve Race, who introduced Garner's trio with Eddie Calhoun on bass and Kelly Martin on drums.

 Because Garner could not write down his musical ideas, he used to record them on tape, to be later transcribed by others.

 The Erroll Garner Club was founded in 1982 in Aberlady, Scotland.
-On September 26, 1992 Garnerphiles from England, Scotland, Germany and the US met in London for a unique and historic get-together.
+On September 26, 1992, Garnerphiles from England, Scotland, Germany and the US met in London for a unique and historic get-together.
 The guests of honour were Eddie Calhoun (bassist) and Kelly Martin (drummer), Garner's rhythm section from the mid-1950s to the mid-1960s.
 On June 15, 1996, many of the UK's Garnerphiles converged in Cheltenham for an afternoon of music, food and fun on what would have been Garner's 75th birthday.
 That evening, they learned of the death of jazz legend Ella Fitzgerald.